Polybutylene Pipes: Problems, Replacement Cost & What You Need to Know

 Get matched with companies for your specific needs

-Polybutylene pipes don't just create plumbing headaches — they create financial ones too.
+Polybutylene pipes don't just create plumbing headaches, they create financial ones too.
 The complications extend to your homeowners insurance, your ability to sell your home, and a legal history that resulted in one of the largest construction defect settlements in U.S. history.

-Home Insurance Complications
+Home Insurance Complications in 2026

 With Polybutylene Pipes